FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.**

 **What are some things these sketches raise as questions?
-What do you need to do to understand how to anwer those questions?**
+What do you need to physically prototype to understand how to anwer those questions?**

-Display
+**Pick one of these designs to prototype.**

+### Part D
+### Physical considerations for displaying information and housing parts

 Here is an Pi with a paper faceplate on it to turn it into a display interface: